FREE PRINT & DIGITAL EDITIONS

 Full-size CAD drawings were generated and used as patterns for shaping a glued-up rigid foam plug.
 We carefully shaped and detailed the plug, then layered it with WEST SYSTEM 105 Resin/205 Fast Hardener and a mix of donated and scavenged fiberglass cloth.
 Initially, the idea was to build a multi-section mold from the plug, but we only had two and a half months so time constraints made it necessary to construct the final body on the plug.
 When the layup was complete we melted the foam out with acetone.
 We covered the body shell with gelcoat made of resin thickened with silica micro-balloons and gray pigment, then sent it to the Tech Center’s auto body class for final surface refining and paint.

 The custom pedal car's plug is shaped and over-laid with WEST SYSTEM 105/205 epoxy and fiberglass cloth.
 The fiberglass was coated with thickened WEST SYSTEM Epoxy and 503 Gray Pigment.
-The Tech Center's auto body did the final paint job.
+The Tech Center's auto body class did the final paint job.

 With the body sent to be finished, we turned our concentration to the mechanical aspects of the car.
 While a ’57 Vette would have had independent suspension on the front and a traditional straight drive axle on the rear, four-wheel independent suspension would become a trademark on future models.
 Our custom pedal car would have independent suspension all around so we designed front and rear cradle assemblies which housed control arms and spindles.
 The front features fabricated ball joints and shocks.
 The rear incorporates articulated axle shafts that move with the suspension.
 Suspension geometry keeps both front and rear wheels vertical through 2” of travel.
 Nearly all suspension parts were hand fabricated out of aluminum sheet.
 Control arms were fabricated on hammer forms and welded together.